If you’ve suffered an injury that led to an amputation, the physical and mental effects can be huge.

 - Stabbing pain

 - Shooting pain

-Whilst there has been a lot of research surrounding the phenomena, doctors are still unsure as to why it occurs.
-It’s understood that the pain comes from damaged nerve endings.
-This means that the source of the pain is in the brain and in turn, can be quite difficult to treat.
+Doctors still aren’t sure why it happens, but they do know that the pain comes from damaged nerve endings.
+This means that the source of the pain is in the brain and because of this, it can be quite difficult to treat.

-It’s important to speak with your doctor about any phantom limb pains felt after an amputation has taken place so that they can advise on the best course of action.
-The pain is a lot more difficult to treat once a year has passed after it was first felt.
+Speak with your doctor about any phantom limb pains so that they can help you as the pain is a lot more difficult to treat once a year has passed after it was first felt.

-It’s often reported by survivors of an amputation that the sadness felt after surgery can be akin to that of bereavement, or the death of a loved one.
+Understandably, losing a limb can have a considerable emotional effect.
+Survivors of an amputation often say that the sadness they feel after surgery can like a bereavement, or the death of a loved one.